allora-rc/aws-blockchain-node-runners/lib/allora/README.md

 - Operating System: Any modern Linux operating system
 - CPU: Minimum of 1/2 core
 - Memory: 2 to 4 GB
-- Storage: SSD or NVMe with at least 5GB of space.
+- Storage: SSD or NVMe with at least 5GB of space

 ## Additional materials